-- Scope 1 carbon emissions in tonnes of CO2, water consumption in cubic metres, and nitrogen oxide emissions in tonnes for the environmental pillar; - the information security policies in place and the frequency of system audits, the number of fatal accidents, the percentage of the total workforce represented by collective labour agreements for the social pillar; - the total number of directors, the percentage of independent members on the board of directors, and the total remuneration in % of the fixed salary for the governance pillar.
+- Scope 1 carbon emissions in tonnes of CO2, water consumption in cubic metres, and nitrogen oxide emissions in tonnes for the environmental pillar; - the information security policies in place and the frequency of system audits, the number of fatal accidents, and the percentage of the total workforce covered by collective agreements for the social pillar; - the total number of directors, the percentage of independent members of the board of directors, the total remuneration as a % of fixed salary for the governance pillar.

 Issuers' ESG ratings are calculated quarterly, while underlying data are updated at least every 18 months.
 Ratings can also be adjusted by analysis of controversies or as a result of engagement initiatives.
-This analysis is carried out using a dedicated proprietary tool for automating the quantitative processing of ESG data (mainly provided by ESG rating agencies, but also by specialised agencies), combined with an analysis by the ESG analysis team.
+It is carried out using a dedicated proprietary tool for automating the quantitative processing of ESG data (mainly provided by ESG rating agencies but also by specialised agencies), combined with an analysis by the ESG analysis team.